 Regardless of what happens in the world, people will always eat.
 And they will always enjoy delicious but unhealthy Mexican food, such as Tacos, Burritos, and other typical Mexican dishes ending with “os“.
 With over 2,000 locations over the world, and 50,000 employees, Chipotle is without a doubt a leading player in the field.
 And though the chicken burrito you get at Chipotle won’t taste like the one you get in the streets of Cancun or Guadalajara, you can still have some “Mexican experience” in the place.

 Applying for a job with Chipotle, you can expect a rather casual interview, typically done directly in the restaurant.
-The manager will ask you about your motivation, availability, experience, and, most importantly, about your attitude to various situations that can happen with your colleagues and customers.
+The restaurant manager will ask you about your motivation, availability, experience, and, most importantly, about your attitude to various situations that can happen with your colleagues and customers.
 Keep in mind that your non-verbal communication is also important in this interview.
 At Chipotle they want to hire cheerful and easy-going people who enjoy interactions with customers, and help to maintain a friendly and positive atmosphere in the restaurant.
 Let’s have a look at questions you may face.

 Why do you want to work here at Chipotle?